 The Economic Infrastructure, Regulation and Climate Change Unit supports the work of the Taoiseach and Government in building a sustainable economy through sustainable development, with a particular focus on driving and informing the development of key infrastructure priorities, economic regulation, regional and rural development, action on climate change, as well as the national risk assessment process.
 The Unit plays a central role in the formulation and implementation of relevant Government policies, managing and supporting the work of the whole-of-Government structures – including Cabinet Committee D and Cabinet Committee G and related Senior Officials' Groups – to ensure effective and timely delivery.

-The Data Protection Unit supports the Minister of State with responsibility for Data Protection and contributes to a whole of Government approach to the issues and challenges arising from the increasing digitisation of modern life and the associated significant increase in the amount of personal data generated.
+The Digital Issues Unit supports the Minister of State with responsibility for Data Protection and contributes to a whole of Government approach to the issues and challenges arising from the increasing digitisation of modern life and the associated significant increase in the amount of personal data generated.
 The Unit supports the work of Cabinet Committee A in relation to the digital economy.